 RAID 6 does not have a performance penalty for read operations, but it does have a performance penalty on write operations because of the overhead associated with parity calculations.
 Performance varies greatly depending on how RAID 6 is implemented in the manufacturer's storage architecture – in software, firmware or by using firmware and specialized ASICs for intensive parity calculations.
 It can be as fast as a RAID-5 system with one fewer drive (same number of data drives).

-RAID 6 setup, which is identical to RAID 5 other than the
+RAID 6 setup, which is identical to RAID 5 other than the addition of a second parity block |

 Implementation